It’s a lovely day to learn about the health benefits of garlic.

 Traditionally, garlic has been used to treat wounds.
 Crushed cloves of garlic are applied topically.

 It seems that it has antibacterial qualities that prevent infection and promote healing.

-Garlic can be one of the most common keys in helping you out if you have problems with high blood pressure or if you have hypertension.
+Garlic can be one of the most common keys to helping you out if you have problems with high blood pressure or if you have hypertension.

 Different studies will tell you that garlic supplements are effective in lowering your blood pressure levels.

 Most of these studies are done with people who have high blood pressure levels.